bloggrify/blog-content/2024/analytics.md

 ## Getting Started

-1. Choose your provider (Blogtally, Pirsch, or Fathom)
+1. Choose your provider (Hakanai, Pirsch, or Fathom)
 2. Sign up and get your site ID
 3. Add configuration to `app.config.ts`:
 4. Deploy your blog